 One of the foremost benefits of a hand-forged knife is unrivaled toughness.
 This feature is normally attributed to the enhanced grain flow that helps to prevent cracks and breaks due to stress.
 Thanks to the construction, these knives retain their edge for longer.

 Unlike the one-directional grain flow of machined forged knives, hand-forged blades have an irregular but uniform pattern of flow.
 This improves the quality of the metal and its ability to withstand wear and bends over a long period.

 Variety of Shapes and Sizes

-Hand-forged knives enables you to enjoy the limitless variety of shapes and sizes.
-Designs can vary from simple shafts and bars to ring and specialized shapes.
+Hand-forged knives enable you to enjoy a limitless variety of shapes and sizes.
+Designs can vary from simple shafts and bars to rings and specialized shapes.
 This also takes into consideration the hardness, length and thickness of the knife.
-You can have a Serbian style chef knife and folded Damascus steel.
+You can have a Serbian-style chef knife and folded Damascus steel.